-Indeed, the above mentioned Forbes survey found nearly half of all organizations delay cloud adoption due to a lack of skills.
+Indeed, the above mentioned Forbes survey found nearly half of all organizations delaying cloud adoption due to a lack of skills.
 Among engineering organizations, 60 percent worried that their in-house team couldn't handle the security challenges posed by cloud solutions.
-The good news is, your organization doesn't need to have an in-house IT team capable of handling a sophisticated cloud migration to Microsoft Azure.
+The good news is, your organization doesn't need to have an in-house IT team capable of handling a sophisticated cloud migration to enjoy all the benefits of the same.